YuukiSystems/YuukiSystemsSystem/Descrition of that what im doing here (README).md

 i use this, to manage my life and write all the  things down, that happened to me (Like you go to a Therapist and tell them your problems). and i needed a place where i can save this things and bring my feelings to the world.

-please be nice and have fun, reading the code. (its not perfekt, and has for a "normmal" language 100 errors please do not hate me for the "destroying" of the programmatic language
+please be nice and have fun, reading the code. (its not perfekt, and has for a "normmal" language 100 errors. please do not hate me for the "destroying" any of the Other programmatic languages

-Roze is a Mix of Java and HTML
+RoZe has Java and HTML elements inside, (HTML is for Define, wich part of my characters are active for this action) and Java is for the If´s, Do´s, and While´s

+and the rest is my Language "RoZe"

 the HTML  elements Symbolizes the Existence of the YuukiSystems Characters i try to add this to every File that i make Specically for every Character:

 Example:

 <YuukiSystems>